 Ref: RIC 2 647

 £190 (+P&P to UK, other locations please ask)

-(Please ensure you only have goods in here that you wish to order, or you will be charged for any additional or double items.
-This is your personal cart with PP, HC has no control of it.
+(Please ensure you only have goods in here that you wish to order or you will be charged for any additional or double items; refunds are costly for us as PP do not return our fees!
+This is your personal cart with PP, HC has no control over it.
 Thank you.)

 NEW this month:

 Alexander the Great 'Lifetime issue' Amphipolis mint now for sale!